Getting Started

 Where to plant

-You can plant cherry trees either in an open site, such as a lawn, or trained against a wall or fence.
-Choose a warm, sheltered location that isn’t prone to late frosts, which can damage the blossom.
+You can plant cherry trees either in an open area, such as a lawn, or trained against a wall or fence.
+Choose a warm, sheltered location that isn’t prone to late frosts as these can damage the flowers.
 A sheltered site will aid pollination too, as insects will have easier access to the flowers.
-Sweet cherries like a sunny spot, such as against a south- or south-west-facing wall, while acid cherries will tolerate some shade, so are ideal for a north-facing wall.
+Sweet cherries like a sunny spot, such as against a south- or south-west-facing wall, while acid cherries will tolerate some shade, so are suitable for a north-facing wall.
 Cherries grow particularly well in southern and central England.
-All cherries prefer deep, fertile, well-drained soil that is ideally slightly acidic, with a pH of 6.5–6.7.
+All cherries prefer deep, fertile, well-drained soil that is slightly acidic, with an ideal of 6.5–6.7.
 They grow less well in shallow or sandy soil.
 Poorly drained conditions can cause the roots to rot.

 How and when to plant

-Cherry trees are easy to plant, and this is best done while they are dormant, between November and March.
-Bare-root trees are only available during this period.
-Potted trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring.
+Cherry trees are easy to plant, and this is best done while they are , between November and March. trees are only available during this period.
+Container-grown trees are available all year round and can potentially be planted at any time, but will settle in best from late autumn to spring, and planting in hot, dry conditions should be avoided.
 Prepare your tree for planting by giving it a good watering if it’s in a container or by standing it in a bucket of water for half an hour if it’s a bare-root tree.

-If planting in a lawn, remove a circle of grass at least 1m (3¼ft) in diameter, so the tree’s roots don’t have to compete with the grass for water and nutrients as they get established.
-If your tree is going to be trained against a wall, dig in lots of well-rotted manure or garden compost before planting, as the soil at the base of walls is usually poor and dry.
-Plant the tree at least 25–35cm (10–14in) away from the wall.
+If planting in a lawn, remove a circle of grass at least 1m (3¼ft) in diameter, so the tree’s roots don’t have to compete with the grass for water and as they get established.
+If your tree is going to be trained against a wall, plant it at least 25–35cm (10–14in) away from the wall.

 Planting in a container

 Cherry trees crop best in the ground, but if you don’t have suitable soil or an available site, you can plant in a large container.
 Choose a tree on a semi-dwarfing rootstock (‘Gisela 5’ ) – acid cherries are naturally less vigorous, so are better suited to growing in pots.
-The container should be at least 45–50cm (18–20in) wide – terracotta pots or half-barrels are suitably heavy and stable.
-Use peat-free soil-based compost, or a peat-free multi-purpose compost mixed with one-third by volume of grit or perlite.
-You can also mix in controlled-release fertiliser pellets.
-See our video guide below for full planting details.
+The container should be at least 45–50cm (18–20in) wide and deep – terracotta pots or half-barrels are suitable options.
+Use a good quality loam-based such as peat-free John Innes No 3, or a peat-free multi-purpose compost mixed with some horticultural grit.

 Plant Care